 Salesforce's offerings are broken down into a number of "clouds", each offering a broad category of functionality to their users.
 These include:

 Sales Cloud / Salesforce.com — the core CRM.

 Service Cloud — for managing customer self-service portals, call centers, and other responsive support functions.

 Marketing Cloud — for marketing automation and customer communications.

-Underpinning the Sales and Service clouds is a common platform that can be configured, customised, and extended by its users.
-Formerly known as Force.com, and now often referred to as the Lightning Platform, this Platform as a Service (PaaS) allows developers to create and install additional applications and customisations that integrate into the core Salesforce.com cloud to customise its functionality further.
+Underpinning the Sales and Service clouds is a common platform that can be configured, customized, and extended by its users.
+Formerly known as Force.com, and now often referred to as the Lightning Platform, this Platform as a Service (PaaS) allows developers to create and install additional applications and customizations that integrate into the core Salesforce.com cloud to customize its functionality further.